Today, there is an app for pretty much everything.

 iMalt Scotch Whisky Companion

 Much like the previous app, iMalt Scotch Whisky Companion is a whisky database.
-However, instead of containing whiskies from all over the world, this app specialises in Scottish malts and distilleries.
+However, instead of containing whiskies from all over the world, this app specializes in Scottish malts and distilleries.

 With the added bonus of a Cloud server, the app can store reviews and notes and allows users can share their reviews with one another.